Spirit of World Cup win inspires Kolisi to help South Africa - WHIZ News

 The challenge now is the coronavirus pandemic.
 South Africans who took to the streets to celebrate a sporting triumph led by the Springboks’ first black captain now need to stay home.

-“We fight and support as much as we can because that’s what was given to us,” Kolisi says in an interview with The Associated Press.
+“We fight and support as much as we can because that’s what was given to us,” Kolisi told The Associated Press.
 “We are trying to give it back to the people now who need it the most.”

 Having grown up in a township near Port Elizabeth, Kolisi knows how tough the lockdown is for those living in the more cramped, deprived homes, especially when families are cut off from each other.

-“Now my friends are telling,” Kolisi says, “that they need something.
+“Now my friends are telling me,” Kolisi said, “that they need something.
 They don’t have enough food.”

 Kolisi and his wife, Rachel Kolisi, are trying to help, explaining during a video interview from near Cape Town how they have fast-tracked the launch of their foundation to help a country in need.
 Hand sanitizer, masks and goggles are among the equipment being sent by The Kolisi Foundation to the Livingstone Hospital in Port Elizabeth and Khayelitsha Hospital in Cape Town.